Event Stream Processing

 With Batch processing, files are gathered over time and sent together as a batch.
 It is commonly used when fast response times are not critical and for non-real-time processing.
 Batch jobs can be stored for an extended period and then executed; for example, an end-of-day report is suited for batch processing as it does not need to be done in real-time.

-However, they can scale, but the batch orientation limits real-time decision-making and IoT stream requirements.
+They can scale, but the batch orientation limits real-time decision-making and IoT stream requirements.
 Real-time processing involves a continual input, process, and output of data.
-Data is processed in a relatively small period.
+Data is processed in a relatively short period.
 When your solution requires immediate action, real-time is the one for you.
-Examples of batch and real-time solutions include Hadoop for batch and Apache Spark focusing on real-time computation.
+Examples of batch and real-time solutions include Hadoop for batch and Apache Spark, focusing on real-time computation.

 Hadoop is a distributed data infrastructure that distributes data collections across nodes in a cluster.
 It includes a storage component called Hadoop Distributed File System ( HDFS ) and a processing component called MapReduce.
 However, with the new requirements for IoT, MapReduce is not the answer for everything.